Thursday’s First Warning Forecast: A return to sunshine but much cooler

 Meteorologist Myles Henderson’s First Warning Forecast

-Clearing skies but much cooler… We will see a few leftover showers early this morning with mostly cloudy skies.
-Clouds will clear out through mid-morning and we will see mostly sunny skies by midday.
+Clearing skies but much cooler… Clouds will clear out through mid-morning and we will see mostly sunny skies by midday.
 Temperatures will start in the 30s this morning but it will feel more like the 20s with strong winds.
 Expect north winds at 10 to 20 mph with higher gusts.
 Winds will relax this afternoon, still from the north and 5 to 10 mph.
 Highs will only reach the low to mid 40s this afternoon, about 25 degrees cooler than yesterday.

 Expect clear skies tonight with light winds.
 Temperatures will drop into the mid and upper 20s overnight.